Book recommendation for coders – PPR BookClub

 Written by Robert C. Martin, an American software engineer and instructor, this book will instill within you the values of a software craftsman and make you a better programmer.

-• How to format code for maximum readability;
+• Format code for maximum readability;

-• How to unit test and practice test-driven development.
+• Unit test and practice test-driven development.

 This is our three-book list to become better at software development.